jonassibbesen/rpvg/README.md

 #### Paths:

 The paths to be used for inference should be compressed and indexed using the [GBWT](https://github.com/jltsiren/gbwt).
-To decrease the computation time of *rpvg* it is recommeded that a [r-index](https://github.com/jltsiren/gbwt/wiki/Fast-Locate) of the paths is supplied together with the GBWT index. `vg gbwt` as part of the [vg toolkit](https://github.com/vgteam/vg) can be used to construct the r-index from a GBWT index.
+To decrease the computation time of rpvg it is recommeded that a [r-index](https://github.com/jltsiren/gbwt/wiki/Fast-Locate) of the paths is supplied together with the GBWT index.
+The `vg gbwt` subcommand in [vg](https://github.com/vgteam/vg) can be used to construct the r-index from a GBWT index.
 The name of the r-index should be the same as the GBWT index with an added *.ri* extension (e.g. *paths.gbwt.ri*).

 #### Inference models: